file-format/Docs/en/programming/php.md

       "parent" : "programming"
     }
   },
-  "lastmod" : "2019-09-10"
+  "lastmod" : "2021-05-07"
 }
+## What is a PHP file?

-A file with .php extension refers to open source programming language that is used to write server side scripts to be executed on the server.
-It is the most popular and powerful web-scripting language that is widely used for development of large-scale web applications.
-PHP is at the core of the biggest blogging system on the web i.e. WordPress and runs the largest social network Facebook.
-It runs on various platforms such as Windows, Linux, Unix, Mac OS X, etc. and is compatible with almost all servers used today i.e. Apache, IIS, etc. PHP supports wide range of databases including MySQL.
+A file with .php extension refers to open source programming language, used to write server side scripts, to be executed on a web server.
+It is the most widely used web-scripting language that is typically used for development of large-scale web applications.
+The biggest blogging system on the web i.e. WordPress and the largest social network Facebook are based on PHP language.
+It is compatible with various platforms such as Windows, Linux, Unix, Mac OS X, etc. Also it successfully runs on almost all servers used today i.e. Apache, IIS, etc. PHP supports wide range of databases including MySQL.

 ## PHP File Format ##